 There are also other elements of installing our towing set up like braking systems and lights.
 We had the installation done at the Roadmaster factory as we were in the area.
 The install was done while parked in the Roadmaster lot for two days.
 Most of the time was spent on the Jeep, installing the brackets, wiring and braking system and getting everything properly set up.
 We will cover the braking system and Jeep specific items in more detail our next blog post and video – Part 2.

 Both the factory and dealers tend to get pretty busy, especially as RVing is becoming more popular.
-And at peak times like spring when people are getting ready to hit the road.
+Especially at peak times like spring when people are getting ready to hit the road.
 So we recommend you book in well in advance.
-A friend recently had the same towbar setup installed at a dealer in Mesa, AZ and had to book three weeks out.
+A friend recently had the same tow bar setup installed at a dealer in Mesa, AZ and had to book three weeks out.

-How long does it take to connect / disconnect?
+How long does it take to connect / disconnect the tow bar?

 It takes under 2 minutes to hook the tow bar up to the Jeep at a comfortable pace – not rushing.
 And it also takes less than 2 minutes to disconnect the towbar and stow it away inside the storage bag.
 So connecting and disconnecting is actually very fast.
 What takes the most time is the process we have to go through to put our Jeep into neutral, to make it tow-ready.
 Again, we’re covering that in more detail in Part 2.
 And this will vary depending on your vehicle.

 At the time of writing this post, we have been towing with this setup for about six months.
-While our tow dolly served us well for the needs of our MINI Cooper Convertible for our first 3.5 years on the road, we’ll admit, we have been very excited about our new four down towing system.
-It is very easy to hook up and disconnect, and we have absolute confidence in every aspect of its safety and performance.
+Our tow dolly served us well for the needs of our MINI Cooper Convertible for our first 3.5 years on the road.
+But we’ll admit, we have been very excited about our new four down towing system.
+It is very easy to hook up and disconnect.
+We have absolute confidence in every aspect of its safety and performance.